 Top of the page

 An object in your rectum can cause pain, infection, bleeding, constipation, or leaking of stool.
-The rectum is a muscular tube about 13 centimetres long that is at the end of the large intestine (colon).
+The rectum is a muscular tube about 13 cm (5 in.) long that is at the end of the large intestine (colon).
 The rectum connects the colon to the anus, which is the opening where stool leaves the body.

 Your rectum may feel tender or irritated after the object has been removed.
 It may hurt when you have to pass stool.